ncase/anxiety/scenes/act4.md

 b: But I want us to make *more* than mere peace!
 I want us to be *allies!*

 b: I want to be a good guard-dog.
-I want to protect you.
+I want to protect you and your needs for safety, belonging, and goodness.

 b: But I suck at it, so I need you to train me.